 Take advantage of farm-to-table dining

 Agriculture is a huge staple in Oxnard and in fact, its name originates from the Oxnard Brothers who started a Sugar Beet Factory in town and agriculture continues to have a large presence.
 Best known for its strawberries, Oxnard highlights this tasty fruit every year during the annual Strawberry Festival in May.
 Other crops include avocados, oranges, lemons, tomatoes and more.
-Two weekly farmers’ markets provide fresh varieties of these home-grown favorites held on Thursday mornings in Downtown Oxnard and on Sunday mornings at Channel Islands Harbor.
+Two weekly farmers’ markets provide fresh varieties of these home-grown favourites held on Thursday mornings in Downtown Oxnard and on Sunday mornings at Channel Islands Harbor.